dromara/newcar/README.md

 ## 📖 Documentation

+- The tutorials is available at [newcarjs.org](https://newcarjs.org)
-The documentation is available at [newcar.js.org](https://newcar.js.org).
+- The API References is available at [apis.newcarjs.org](https://apis.newcarjs.org)
+- The Playground is deployed at [playground.newcarjs.org](https://playground.newcarjs.org)

 _Copyright (c) 2022-present, BugDuck Team & Dromara Community_